malakhv/LogCat/README.md

 ### StackTrace
 You could use `LogCat` class for printing a stack trace.
 The stack trace information printed as usual app log, and you could specify `tag` and `priority`.

+### MemoryInfo
+You could use `LogCat` class for printing information about memory usage.
+The information printed as usual app log, and you could specify `tag` and `priority`.

 ### License
 ```Text
 Copyright (C) 2013 Mikhail Malakhov <malakhv@live.ru>